Information for private landlords

 Your tenant can also ask for an APA.

-From December 2017, the DWP should give your tenant the option of having their housing costs element paid directly to you when they first make their Universal Credit claim.
+The DWP should give your tenant the option of having their housing costs element paid directly to you when they first make their Universal Credit claim.

 Applying for an APA

 You can apply for an APA online at directpayment.universal-credit.service.gov.uk

 You can also ask for an APA using a UC47 Non-secure form.
 You can download this form from the GOV.UK website or get one by phoning the DWP on 0800 328 5644.
 You will need to email or post this to the DWP.

 If you apply for an APA, you will need the following information:

 - your tenant’s (and their partner’s) date of birth or their National Insurance number

 - proof of rent arrears - this must show the balance on the rent account, including the amount of rent due each week or month and the amount of rent outstanding